darwin406/-AI-based-analog-Electronic-circuit-Design-Automation-platform/README.md

  By improving and modifying the methods proposed in DDPG(https://arxiv.org/pdf/1509.02971) and DNN_OPT(https://arxiv.org/abs/2110.00211) papers, we succeeded in optimizing the transistor size. <br/>
  <br/>

+## Circuit
+ We experimented with a total of three simple circuits and found the optimal FOM and state. <br/>
+ The code we've uploaded to GitHub is for one of the three circuits, which we'll call circuit C. <br/>
+ Circuit C is shown in the photo below. <br/>

 ## DDPG (Action scale = 0.1)
  It is almost identical to the commonly known DDPG algorithm.
 However, it does not use a target network. <br/>